leetcode-python-java/leetcode-python-java/README.md

 # ./gems/thor-0.20.3/lib/thor.rb
 class Thor
   # ...
-  include Thor::Base # Will invoke hook method 'Thor::Base.included(self)'
+  include Thor::Base # Will invoke hooked method 'Thor::Base.included(self)'
 end

 # ./gems/thor-0.20.3/lib/thor/base.rb
 module Thor
   module Base
     class << self
+      # 'included' is a hooked method.
-      def included(base) # hook method when module 'Thor::Base' is included.
+      # When module 'Thor::Base' is included, method 'included' is executed.
+      def included(base)
         # base: Thor
         # this line will define `Thor.method_added`.
         base.extend ClassMethods
-        # Here module 'Invocation' is included for class 'Thor'.
+        # Module 'Invocation' is included for class 'Thor' here.
         # Because Thor is grandfather of Rails::Command::ServerCommand,
         # 'invoke_command' will be instance method of Rails::Command::ServerCommand
-        base.send :include, Invocation
-        base.send :include, Shell
+        base.send :include, Invocation # 'invoke_command' is defined in module Invocation base.send :include, Shell
       end
     end

     module ClassMethods
-      # This is a hook method.
+      # 'method_added' is a hooked method.
-      # Whenever a instance method is created in Rails::Command::ServerCommand,
+      # When an instance method is created in Rails::Command::ServerCommand,
       # `method_added` will be executed.
       # So, when method `perform` is defined in Rails::Command::ServerCommand,
-      # create_command('perform') will be executed.
+      # `method_added` will be executed and create_command('perform') will be invoked.
       # So in the end, method 'server' will be created by alias_method('server', 'perform').
-      # And the method 'server' is for the 'server' command in `$ rails server`.
+      # And the method 'server' is for the 'server' in command `$ rails server`.
       def method_added(meth)
         # ...
         # self: {Class} Rails::Command::ServerCommand